lucastorterotot/ltLaTeXpyplot/README.md

 ## Introduction

-This python package provides tools to produce `pgf` figures to be used with LaTeX.
+This package for Python 3.x provides tools to produce `pgf` figures to be used with LaTeX.

 ## Installation